anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Never complain and never explain.
+Quote: When you realize there is nothing lacking, the whole world belongs to you.

-By: Benjamin Disraeli
+By: Laozi